 Supervisor Training Programme

-In accordance with the BPS learning outcomes (BPS, 2010b) the supervisor training is designed to increase knowledge, understanding and the development of key skills and attitudes.
+In accordance with the BPS accreditation standards for learning outcomes (BPS, 2017) the supervisor training is designed to increase knowledge, understanding and the development of key skills and attitudes.
 The Lancaster programme is a BPS-approved provider of Introductory Supervisor Training.

 |Introductory Supervisor Training|

 Workshops over three days: two consecutive days and a follow up approximately 6 months later.